maarthome/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ### 4. Last changes

+October 21th 2020

+- warning if impulse file contains a space

 October 27th 2020

-    Warning when space in filter name
+- Warning when space in filter name
-    fix for swap filters
+- fix for swap filters
-    attenutation +1dB if > 0
+- attenutation +1dB if > 0
-    sample rate always shown
+- sample rate always shown
-    close modals on all screen
+- close modals on all screen

 August 4th 2020